-Founded in 1953, Deutsche Welle (DW) is Germany’s international radio and television broadcasting services, based in Bonn, Germany.
+Founded in 1953, Deutsche Welle (DW) is Germany’s international radio and television broadcasting service, based in Bonn, Germany.

 Funded by / Ownership

-Deutsche Welle (DW) is funded by the German government.
-They state “DW is financed via funding from the state – i.e. from tax revenue.
+The German government funds Deutsche Welle (DW).
+They state, “DW is financed via funding from the state – i.e., from tax revenue.
 This is in contrast to the domestic public channels, which are funded via broadcasting fees.”
 They also disclose their finances through an annual report (2017).

 Analysis / Bias

-In review, Deutsche Welle (DW) publishes articles with emotionally loaded language such as “Germany’s Angela Merkel seen shaking for third time within weeks” and they also publish equally critical articles about the German center-left SPD (coalition partner): “German SPD’s record low in poll adds to strain on Merkel’s coalition” and “Is socialism the future for Germany’s ailing SPD?”
-On the issues, they report with the balance representing all sides, for example with this immigration article.
+In review, Deutsche Welle (DW) publishes articles with emotionally loaded language such as “Germany’s Angela Merkel seen shaking for third time within weeks.”
+They also publish equally critical articles about the German center-left SPD (coalition partner): “German SPD’s record low in poll adds to strain on Merkel’s coalition” and “Is socialism the future for Germany’s ailing SPD?”
+On the issues, they report with the balance representing all sides, for example, with this immigration article.

-When it comes to sourcing Deutsche Welle (DW) often hyperlinks to itself as well as to credible sources through quotes such as AFP news agency.
+When it comes to sourcing Deutsche Welle (DW) often hyperlinks to itself and credible sources through quotes such as AFP news agency.
 DW also utilizes Reuters, DPA (German news agency), Die Zeit (Left-Center Newspaper), Die Welt (Conservative ), and the Associated Press.
-When covering world news pertaining to the USA, they cover the Trump admin with a critical tone such as in this: “US President Donald Trump claims he’s ‘not a racist’ after the controversial remark.”
+When covering world news pertaining to the USA, they cover the Trump admin with a critical tone, such as in this: “US President Donald Trump claims he’s ‘not a racist’ after the controversial remark.”